ycyam-oliver/Steel/README.md

 (I) Objectives of the Project
 ========================================

 In the dataset, there are \~10k steel images of size 1600x256.
 In the images, the steel may or may not contain defects.
 There are in total four different types of defects.
-Our task is to draw a path around the defects if there is any (Segmentation Map) and determine what type of defect it is.
+Our task is to draw a path around the defects if there is any (Segmentation Map) and determine what type of defect it is. <br>

-Some example of images and more details on the exploration of the data can be found in Data_Exploration.ipynb
+Some example of images and more details on the exploration of the data can be found in Data_Exploration.ipynb<br>

 For the final testing on Kaggle, the submission are evaluated by the Dice coefficient which compare the predicted set of pixels and the ground truth pixels.\
-(link to the Kaggle competition: https://www.kaggle.com/c/severstal-steel-defect-detection/overview/description)
+(link to the Kaggle competition: https://www.kaggle.com/c/severstal-steel-defect-detection/overview/description)<br>

 (II) Strategy to tackle the problem